-Competitive gaming and eSports viewership are contributing to growth in gaming and streaming gear.
+eSports has the potential to drive substantial growth in video gaming gear.

-According to Newzoo, 443 million global unique viewers watched eSports in 2019, an audience that is expected to grow at a compound average annual growth rate, or CAGR, of 10% to 646 million viewers in 2023.
-In the same year, unique U.S. viewership for eSports exceeded that of Major League Soccer, and is expected to almost exceed the National Hockey League in 2023, according to Activate Research.
-Further, single eSports events such as the League of Legends 2019 World Championship, have enjoyed viewership of over 100 million, an audience significantly larger than the 19 million who watched Game 6 of the 2019 NBA Finals and comparable to the 100 million who watched the 2020 Super Bowl live on the Fox broadcast.
+According to Newzoo, 335 million global unique viewers enjoyed eSports in 2017, an audience that is expected to grow at a compound average annual rate, or CAGR, of 14% to 557 million viewers in 2021.
+In the same year, unique U.S. viewership for eSports exceeded those of MLS and the NHL, and is expected to exceed those of the NBA and MLB in 2019 and 2021, respectively, according to Activate Research.
+Further, according to Riot Games, single eSports events, such as the 2017 SKT-RNG League of Legends Semifinal, have enjoyed a total viewership of 80 million people, an audience in significant excess of the 25 million who watched the 2017 NBA Finals Game 5.

-Similar to popular global sports such as basketball and soccer, eSports are exciting and easy to pick up, yet can take years to master, and provide digital playing fields of such complexity and competitive parity that exceptional displays of physical and mental skill can be demonstrated by the best players, and admired by players and fans alike.
-We believe this has fostered a passionate and cross-cultural community of digital athletes at professional, collegiate and recreational levels, all engaging in the pursuit of better performance.
+Similar to popular global sports such as basketball and soccer, eSports is exciting and easy to pick up, yet can take years to master, and provides a digital playing field of such complexity and competitive parity that exceptional displays of physical and mental skill can be demonstrated by the best players and admired by players and fans alike.
+We believe this has fostered a passionate and cross-cultural community of digital athletes at professional, collegiate and grassroots levels, all engaging in the pursuit of better performance.